 5. Creating Depth Makes You a Better Photographer

 Depth is a crucial aspect of good photography, and it doesn’t refer exclusively to having a foreground and a background.
-Depth is a broader photography concept that also addresses the subject matter and encourages people to get the idea as soon as they look at your artwork.
+Depth is a broader photography concept that also addresses the subject matter and encourages people to get the idea as soon as they look at your photography artwork.

 6. Never Stop Learning More About Photography

-Learning is essential to great photography, even if you already have years of experience.
+Learning is essential to great photography, even if you already have years of photography experience.
 Continual learning will help you develop new photography techniques and broaden your portfolio, both of which are essential for professionals.

 Selecting the Right Camera Equipment for You

-The best equipment for a newcomer is an all-in-one camera that you can use for digital photography.
+The best camera equipment for a newcomer is an all-in-one camera that you can use for digital photography.
 Almost all photography is digital these days, by the way.
 Classic Polaroid-style cameras still exist for special situations, but professionals almost exclusively stick with digital.

 If you decide you want to continue as a photographer after learning the basics, you can invest in pro-grade equipment.
 How far ahead you should plan depends on your personal finances, but I recommend spending several months with your first camera and saving up money for professional gear at the same time.